aliartos/Auto-Click-to-Play-Audio-Chrome-Extension/README.md

    - **Timing Randomization**: Add random variation (in milliseconds) to make timing more human-like
      - Example: Setting 1000ms adds ±500ms variation to the silence duration
      - This prevents predictable timing patterns
+   - **Monitor All Tabs**: Toggle to monitor all tabs or select a specific tab
+     - When enabled (default): Monitors audio across all open tabs
+     - When disabled: Select a specific tab from the dropdown to monitor only that tab
+     - Use "Refresh Tabs" button to update the tab list

 4. Click "Save Settings" to save your configuration
 5. Use "Test Click" to verify your button selector works on the current page